softsport/lieu/README.md

 | onSetLang  | (newLang, oldLang)  | executed when using the `setLang()` method  |
 | onGetLang  | () |  executed when using the `getLang()` method |

+## Contributing
+The author will be grateful to all developers for any suggestions to improve the plugin.
+Fork and submit pull requests.
+Thank you!